LLM Settings Explained: Temperature, Top-P, and Max Tokens

 These two controls limit the pool of tokens the model can pick from at each step.
 Think of them as controlling the size of the crate your DJ pulls songs from.
 A smaller crate gives a safer vibe, while a larger crate invites variety.

-The model looks at the most likely tokens and takes the smallest group whose total probability adds up to p.
+Top-p (nucleus sampling): The model looks at the most likely tokens and takes the smallest group whose total probability adds up to p.
 If p is 0.9, the model picks from a group that covers ninety percent of likely options.
-This is called nucleus sampling.

-These two settings help you reduce repetition in the LLM output.
-Think of them as rules for your DJ about playing songs multiple times during the party.
+These two settings help you reduce repetition in the output.

 You do not need to touch these often.
 Keep them at zero unless you see loops or echoes, then raise a small amount (try 0.3 to 0.5).